 The sample starts the Bluetooth® LE advertising automatically and prepares the Matter device for commissioning into a Matter-enabled Thread network.
 The sample uses an LED to show the state of the connection.
 You can press a button to start the factory reset when needed.

-Testing in a Matter-enabled Thread network requires a Matter controller that you can configure either on a PC or a mobile device.
-By default, the Matter accessory device has Thread disabled.
-To use the device within a Thread network, you must pair it with the Matter controller over Bluetooth LE to get the configuration from the controller.
+Testing in either a Matter-enabled Thread or a Wi-Fi network requires a Matter controller that you can configure on PC or mobile device.
+By default, the Matter accessory device has IPv6 networking disabled.
+You must pair the device with the Matter controller over Bluetooth® LE to get the configuration from the controller to use the device within a Thread or a Wi-Fi network.
 You can enable the controller after building and running the sample.

 To pair the device, the controller must get the commissioning information from the Matter accessory device and provision the device into the network.

 Commissioning in Matter